lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

     :class: info

-    An easy way to create a dense phase is to allow the box dimensions to relax until the vacuum phase disapear.
-You can do that by relacing the *fix nve* by a *fix nph* and impose a pressure of 1 (unitless).
+    An easy way to create a dense phase is to allow the box dimensions to relax until the vacuum disapears.
+You can do that by replacing the *fix nve* by *fix nph*.

 Create dumbbell molecules
 -------------------------